phschon/ultrabot/README.md

 ## Notes

+* `metamodule.py` is the base class which all modules must inherit.
+It specifies methods that are needed by the bot and must be implemented.
-* `template.py` contains sample code for creating new functionalities.
+* `template.py` shows sample code for creating new functionalities.
 Adapt line 10, 14, 16-19, 44, the execute function and the file name for the individual purpose
 * In order to deploy the bot, you will need to register it using your discord account.
 More infos: https://discordapp.com/developers/docs/topics/oauth2